Anaesthesia for C-Section Delivery – Types and Side Effects

 When It Is Administered

-Though most doctors recommend and opt for local anaesthesia for a c-section, however, sometimes your doctor may recommend general anaesthesia in the following conditions:
+Though most doctors recommend and opt for local anaesthesia for a C-section, your doctor may recommend general anaesthesia in the following conditions:

-- Where local anaesthesia may be unsafe because of some medical conditions.
+- When local anaesthesia may be unsafe because of some medical conditions.

-- Where an emergency caesarean section may be required but the chances of considering this are rare.
+- An emergency caesarean section may be required in emergent situations such as placental abruption, cord prolapse, antenatal placental bleeding, and non-reassuring fetal tracing, but the chances of considering this are rare (5).

 - In case of any spinal deformity.